 Other Studies and Strategies Associated with U.S. 17 and Important to this Study

 N.C.
 Maritime Strategy

-In 2012, Initiated by the Governor’s Logistics Task Force (GLTF), the North Carolina Maritime Strategy took a look at North Carolina’s maritime assets and the needs for improvement to ensure that our State remains competitive in the future.
-That Task Force found that Highway Improvements would lead to potential travel time savings and lower delivery costs for North Carolina Shippers.
+In 2012, initiated by the Governor’s Logistics Task Force (GLTF), the North Carolina Maritime Strategy took a look at North Carolina’s maritime assets and the needs for improvement to ensure that our State remains competitive in the future.
+That Task Force found that highway improvements would lead to potential travel time savings and lower delivery costs for North Carolina shippers.
 According to the N.C.
-Multimodal Freight Plan, Maritums Study, $1.05 million of waterborne agrivulture exports from N.C. depart from Virginia, $173 million pass through South Carolina and $101 million through Georgia.
+Multimodal Freight Plan, Maritime Profile, $1.05 million of waterborne agriculture exports from N.C. depart from Virginia, $173 million pass through South Carolina, and $101 million through Georgia.
 N.C. is a top destination for imports handled by the Port of Norfolk.

-The Port of Virginia submitted an application as a result of this Task Force's findings to expand their Foreign Trade Zone to include Currituck, Camden, Chowan, Pasquotank and Perquimans county.
-This designations provides industries in the area with benefits that encourage them to establish and maintain operations.
+The Port of Virginia submitted an application as a result of this Task Force's findings to expand their Foreign Trade Zone to include Currituck, Camden, Chowan, Pasquotank, and Perquimans counties.
+This designation provides industries in the area with benefits that encourage them to establish and maintain operations.

 2013 Ecomonic Impact Study

 In 2013 an Economic Impact Study found a number of benefits for the project including: